microsoft/DynamicTelemetry/docs/docs/README.EDITING.CONTAINER.md

 # Using the Markdown editing container

-MkDocs is our markdown rendering in Dynamic Telemetry, providing a pleasant looking markdown-to-HTML converter that integrates well with GitHub.
+MkDocs is our markdown rendering tool in Dynamic Telemetry, providing a pleasant looking markdown-to-HTML converter that integrates well with GitHub.

 Because MkDocs depends on Python, versioning issues can arise.
 To avoid these